appriss/climax/README.markdown

 Extending the Control DRb with Custom Functionality
 ---------------------------------------------------

-Adding your own commands to the Control DRb couldn't be easier.
-Simply extend the `Climax::ControlServer` class with your own methods.
-Let's see an example.
-Let's suppose that you'd like to be able to see statistics about your application as it is running.
-You'd like to be able to query your application at any time to get a snapshot of current work statistics.
-Let's extend the `Climax::ControlServer` class with a simple method that does this:
+Extending the Control DRb is a key aspect of climax.
+For instance it is a common idiom for web applications to delegate difficult tasks to background jobs.
+Let's take a common scenario and see how we might implement this scenario with climax.

+In this example there is a web application that allows users to upload images.
+The image is stored in a temporary directory by the web application and then a request is sent to a background job asking it to process the image and store it in a more permanent location.
+Let's say the web application simply wants to send the command `process_image` and pass as an argument the path of the image that was uploaded.

+Let's see how we can extend the Control DRb with a `process_image` method.
+We'll also see a possible workflow for how the background job might tackle its work.

+require 'climax'
+require 'fileutils'

 module Climax
   class ControlServer
-        def get_statistics
+    def process_image (path)
-          app.log.info "STATS: I have processed #{app.work_units_completed} units of work since startup." app.log.info "STATS: I have processed #{app.work_units_last_5_minutes} units of work in the last 5 minutes." app.log.info "STATS: I spend an average of #{app.work_units_average_time} seconds for each work unit." end
+      app.climax_send_event(:process_image, path)
     end
   end
+end

+class ImageProcessor
+  include Climax::Application

+  def configure
+    options do
+      on 't', 'target-directory=', 'Destination directory to save processed images to.', :default => '/var/saved/images' end end

+  def pre_main
+    FileUtils.mkdir_p(opts[:'target-directory'])
+	@processor_queue = []
+  end

+  def main
+    if @processor_queue.empty?
+      sleep 0.5
+      return nil
+    end

+    image_path = @processor_queue.pop
+	log.info "Processing image #{image_path}"
+    do_work(image_path)
+	return nil
+  end

+  def process_image (path)
+    @processor_queue.push(path)
+  end

+  def do_work(path)
+    # process image at path
+    # save to target directory
+  end
+end

+Adding your own commands to the Control DRb couldn't be easier.
+Simply extend the `Climax::ControlServer` class with your own methods that push events onto the climax event queue.
+When climax processes the event it will call a method in your application instance with the same name as the event.
+In the example above we send a `:process_image` event with an argument.
+When climax processes this event it will attempt to call a `process_image` method in the application instance, passing along any arguments.

+In this case we simply add the work to a simple queue and allow `main` to process the jobs from the queue.

-Notice that when you are extending `Climax::ControlServer` you have access to your application via the `app` method.
-From here you can call any publicly available methods on your application.
-But be careful.
+Notice that when you are extending `Climax::ControlServer` you have access to your application instance via the `app` method.
+From here you can call any publicly available methods on your application instance.  *But be careful*.
 The DRb is running in a separate thread.
-If you wish to *manipulate* your application from the DRb while it is running you will need to make these parts of your application thread-safe.

-Now we can easily send this new command (`get_statistics`) to your application while it is running:

-    climax control get_statistics
+This is why we simply send events!
+It is always best to only send events from your custom ControlServer methods.
+Doing so allows you to never need worry about making your application thread-safe.
+If you're a cowboy and decide to call various public methods on your app instance directly from your custom `ControlServer` methods you may end up with some strange results.
+So unless you are familiar with thread-safe applications it is suggested that you only place events onto the queue from your custom `ControlServer` methods.